Frequently Asked Questions

-Do I need any special software to use the VPN?
+Do I need any special software to use Access VPN?

-No, the VPN only protects the data in transit between your PC and the university.
+No, Access VPN only protects data in transit between your PC and the university.
 It does not protect end points and you should still take security precautions, such as having antivirus software on your computer.

-How do I register to use the VPN?
+How do I register to use Access VPN?

-To sign up to use the VPN, complete this form.
-Access is currently only available to University staff and postgraduate researchers.
+Staff automatically have access to Access VPN.
+Access VPN is currently only available to University staff and Research Postgraduates can request access via this form.
 Undergraduates and Taught Postgraduates can request access if sponsored by a member of University staff.

 We can also provide access for collaboration partners and suppliers.
 This must be requested via the CIS Security Team.
 Contact the IT Service Desk to make a special request.

-How long can I leave the VPN idle before the session is disconnected?
+How long can I leave Access VPN idle before the session is disconnected?

-If you leave the session idle the VPN connection will be dropped after 60 minutes, although the session can be quickly resumed by logging on again.
-However, there is an 8 hour limit to all VPN connections after which the VPN will need to be fully re-established.
+If you leave the session idle Access VPN connection will be dropped after 60 minutes, although the session can be quickly resumed by logging on again.
+However, there is an 8 hour limit to Access VPN connections after which Access VPN will need to be fully re-established.